 BAC Presents is a series of innovative performances by local and international dance, music, theater, and multi-media artists.
 BAC's spring season runs January through June, and the fall season runs September through December, with performances held in the Jerome Robbins Theater and Howard Gilman Performance Space.
 BAC is dedicated to building audiences for the arts by presenting contemporary work at affordable ticket prices.

 Supporting artists is central to BAC's mission.
 BAC hosts up to 30 residencies a year, providing dance, theater, music, and multimedia artists with the space and resources to research and develop new projects and collaborations.
 Artists are free to explore their creative endeavors, with BAC staff available to provide administrative and technical support.

 Through its rental program, BAC serves as an important resource for the artistic community by helping to meet the need for affordable rehearsal space in New York City.
-BAC offers subsidized rehearsal rentals to nonprofit dance companies starting at $10 per hour, made possible by grants from the New York State Council on the Arts and The Andrew W. Mellon Foundation.
+BAC offers subsidized rehearsal rentals to nonprofit dance companies starting at $10 per hour, made possible by a grant from The Andrew W. Mellon Foundation.
 BAC also provides reduced rate rentals to nonprofit dance, music, theater, and multimedia artists and companies.